akintunero/vulnerable-telecoms-portal/CONTRIBUTING.md

 - **Name**: Olumayowa
 - **Email**: akintunero101@gmail.com

-Thank you for contributing to educational security! // Documentation - Sat Jun 21 02:05:47 WAT 2025
+Thank you for contributing to educational security!